MolotovCherry/Android-ImageMagick7/README.md

 [![Build](https://github.com/MolotovCherry/Android-ImageMagick7/actions/workflows/build.yml/badge.svg)](https://github.com/MolotovCherry//Android-ImageMagick7/actions/workflows/build.yml) [![CodeQL](https://github.com/MolotovCherry/Android-ImageMagick7/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/MolotovCherry/Android-ImageMagick7/actions/workflows/codeql-analysis.yml) ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/MolotovCherry/Android-ImageMagick7?style=plastic)

-This is a fully featured imagemagick build compatible with android [__and has Kotlin bindings__](https://github.com/MolotovCherry/kmagick) (check out KMagick below).
+This is a fully featured imagemagick build compatible with android.
 All libaries used are the absolute latest versions with the latest and greatest features. ___This repo automatically updates itself with the latest imagemagick releases and issues full binary releases!___

 It can be configured to both build as a binary (with shared libaries or statically linked), or as separate shared libraries (and no binary).